Covariant Symanzik identities: Introduction

-Our work however does not build on these previous results, but instead considers a more general geometric setup, which can be specialised to obtain back these classical results.
-The general framework that we consider is that of real or complex vector bundles of arbitrary rank over graphs.
-The case of vector bundles of low rank was investigated by Kenyon \cite{Kenyon}, and the slightly different but related case of graph coverings in a recent work by Le Jan \cite{LeJan16}.
+In a work in preparation \cite{KL4} we introduce an analogue of uniform spanning tree measures in the context of vector bundles over graphs and discuss links to electrical networks and random walk holonomies.
+A preview of the definition of these quantum spanning forests is available in \cite[Section 1.5]{KL3}.
+Spanning forests on vector bundles of real, complex, or quaternionic rank~$1$ were investigated by Kenyon \cite{Kenyon} (see also \cite{Kassel-Kenyon}), and the slightly different but related case of loop soups on graph coverings was considered in a recent work by Le Jan~\cite{LeJan16}.

-In this geometric framework, the usual Gaussian free field is naturally replaced by its covariant, or vector valued, version, and a natural class of multiplicative functionals of paths is provided by holonomy.
-However, the multiplicative functionals of interest in the classical isomorphism theorems are of a different nature, namely exponential functionals of local times.
-We reconcile these two classes by defining an extended notion of holonomy, twisted by an external potential.

-The relations that we prove between holonomies and fields extend the known relations between random paths and Gaussian fields, since the class of functionals obtained from twisted holonomies captures more faithfully, thanks to the non-commutativity of the gauge groups, the actual geometry of paths, whereas local times ignore much of the chronological unfolding of events in a trajectory.
+In the work of physicists, it is customary that computations involving matrix models, connections, and gauge symmetry, can be expressed in terms of random surfaces or topological expansions.
+In the present paper, we are dealing with random paths rather than surfaces.
+Nevertheless, in the framework considered by Lupu in \cite{Lupu-Dynkin} and described before Theorem \ref{thmintro:LeJan}, topological expansions over maps do appear.
+Another way in which such higher dimensional expansions arise is by considering Gaussian random forms on the cells of a simplicial complex and relating them to simplicial random walks \cite{KR}.
+A combinatorial relationship between vector bundles over graphs and simplicial complexes of higher dimension was also suggested in \cite[Section 7.1]{KL2}.